 - A driver responsibility assessment of $250 a year for 3 years; and

 - A requirement that you attend a Victim Impact Panel.

 There are two ways to get a charge of aggravated DWI: driving intoxicated with a child under 16 in the car, or driving intoxicated with a BAC of .18% or higher.
 While still a misdemeanor, the penalties for this crime are higher.
-The fine could range from $1,000-2,500 with additional surcharges, the immediate revocation of your license for six months to one year, three years of probation, and up to one year in jail.
-Judges are more likely to impose jail sentences in cases of Aggravated DWI.
+The fine could range from $1,000 to $2,500 with additional surcharges, the immediate revocation of your license for six months to one year, three years of probation, and up to one year in jail.
+Judges are more likely to impose jail sentences in cases of aggravated DWI.

-If you have a Commercials Driver's License (CDL) and are convicted of a DWI, your license will be suspended for one year.
+If you have a commercial driver’s license (CDL) and are convicted of a DWI, your license will be suspended for one year.
 If you were driving a commercial vehicle, that suspension may be longer.

 What are the charges for driving with a suspended license?

 There are many reasons a court or the DMV might have suspended your license: multiple traffic violations, failure to pay fines, failure to appear in court, or a DWI.
 If caught and arrested, your charge will be aggravated unlicensed operation of a motor vehicle, and you could face a fine of $200-300 and imprisonment up to 30 days.